xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 ### Exceptions

-When using callbacks, never to ever ever throw anything.
+For the native Node.js callback usage, never to ever ever throw anything.
 It's worse than useless.
 Just send the error message back as the first argument to the callback.

+But for the modern ES 6 promise usage, exceptions are fine.

 ## From [Node.js modules](https://nodejs.org/dist/latest-v6.x/docs/api/modules.html)